 Taurine

-Taurine is a conditionally essential amino-sulfonic acid (not a vitamin and not a true amino acid).
+Taurine is a conditionally essential amino-sulfuric acid (not a vitamin and not a true amino acid).
 It’s naturally abundant in the heart, brain, retina, and skeletal muscle and plays a major role in cellular hydration, electrolyte balance, calcium signaling, and mitochondrial function.

 The body can synthesize taurine, but levels may be inadequate during illness, metabolic stress, aging, intense physical demand, or certain disease states, making supplementation useful in clinical and wellness settings.